top of page

 The family room is a small area near the trauma area, which is designed for families of our most critically injured patients to be together and wait while their loved one is being cared for.

-Periodically, a doctor or a nurse will come to update your family on your condition and allow your family member(s) to visit you.
+Periodically, a doctor or a nurse will come to update your family on your condition and allow your family members to visit you.
 We also offer support from spiritual and religious care or social workers if you or your family are interested in speaking with them.

 Important Privacy Information: